BenjaminListwon/benjaminlistwon.com/content/blog/data-flow-in-vue-and-vuex.md

 - [Using vuex](/demo/dataflow/vuex/index.html)
 - [Using evil bindings](/demo/dataflow/evil/index.html)

 Or [grab the repo](https://github.com/BenjaminListwon/vue-data-flow) and try it out locally!
+The code is 2.0 specific at a couple points, but the data flow theory is relevant in any version and is easily ported down to 1.0 with a couple changes that I try to note below.

 The demos are all the same, just implemented differently.
 The app consists of two instance of a single chat component.
 Whena  user posts a message in one instance, it should appear in both chat windows because the message state is what is shared.
 Here's a screenshot: